-FAI Skydiving Judges additional to this number, must be agreed to by the CJ and the Organiser and must have been included in the nomination list (see 6.5) for that WPC/WISC The Organiser must supply sufficient personnel to assist the CJ in filling the technical and administrative positions, as specified in the relevant competition rules, which do not require FAI Skydiving Judges.
+The Organiser must supply sufficient personnel to assist the CJ in filling the technical and administrative positions, as specified in the relevant Competition Rules, which do not require an FAI Skydiving Judge rating.

-- (3) After the Judges' Conference, the CJ and EJ(s) will assign the necessary number of FAI Skydiving Judges to each panel essential for each event. - (4) The number of FAI Skydiving Judges required at other FCEs may be set at a number agreed to by the Organiser, Judges' Committee and the Committee for the relevant discipline. - (5) The Organiser, in consultation with the CJ, may appoint Judging Assistants from among any additional FAI Skydiving Judges or FAI Member National Judges present at the competition site.
+- (3) After the Judges' Conference, the CJ and EJ(s) will assign the necessary number of FAI Skydiving Judges to each panel necessary for each event. - (4) The Organiser, in consultation with the CJ, may appoint Judging Assistants from among any additional FAI Skydiving Judge or FAI Member National Judge present at the competition site.